 Along with the clicking of computer keyboards and the whir of copy machines, most businesses can add sneezing and coughing to their background noise.
-After all, wherever there are people -- there are germs.
+After all, wherever there are people there are germs.

-An area of my public relations consultancy focuses on developing olfactive strategies and tactics when it comes to creating memorable brands.
 It's proven.
 A brand with a scented logo has a 65% chance of being remembered by a customer after one year, while an unscented brand has a 50% chance of being forgotten within the first three months.

 But that’s only part of the story

 While that data alone should encourage marketers to consider including scent in their communication mix as a way of breaking through barriers in the marketplace, there's another incentive for developing an aromatic logo.
-Essential oils extracted from plants in nature are killers.
-Cootie killers, that is, with antibacterial, antiseptic, and germicidal properties.
+Essential oils extracted from plants in nature are natural killers.
+Cootie killers, that is, with antibacterial, antiseptic and germicidal properties.

 Whether you’re a health care practitioner, a non-profit organization, a law office, a retail store, a hair salon, a car dealership, or even a quick-change oil place, now is a good time to develop a “killer” logo, strategically formulated just for your organization, that can be easily and subtly diffused into the air.